Eddie Vedder: Temple of the Dog

-In the 1980s, Vedder worked part time as a night attendant at a local gas station.
-Through the Southern California music scene, Vedder met former Red Hot Chili Peppers drummer Jack Irons, who became a friend of Vedder and would play basketball with him.
+In the 1980s, Vedder worked part time as a night clerk at a local gas station.
+Through the Southern California music scene, Vedder met former Red Hot Chili Peppers drummer Jack Irons, who became a friend and would play basketball with him.
 Later in 1990, Irons gave him the demo tape of a Seattle band looking for a singer.
 Vedder listened to the tape shortly before going surfing, where lyrics came to him.
 He wrote lyrics for three of the songs in what he later described as a "mini-opera" entitled Momma-Son.
 The songs tell the story of a young man who, like Vedder, learns that he had been lied to about his paternity and that his real father is dead, grows up to become a serial killer, and is eventually imprisoned and sentenced to death.
 Vedder recorded vocals for the three songs, and mailed the demo tape back to Seattle.
 The three songs would later become Pearl Jam's "Alive", "Once", and "Footsteps".

 After hearing Vedder's tape, former Mother Love Bone members Stone Gossard and Jeff Ament invited Vedder to come to Seattle to audition for their new band.
 They were instantly impressed with his unique sound.
 At the time, Gossard and Ament were working on the Temple of the Dog project founded by Soundgarden's Chris Cornell as a musical tribute to Mother Love Bone's frontman Andrew Wood, who died of a heroin overdose at age 24.
 Soundgarden drummer Matt Cameron and newcomer Mike McCready were also a part of the project.
 The song "Hunger Strike" became a duet between Cornell and Vedder.
-Cornell later said of Vedder that "he sang half of that song not even knowing that I'd wanted the part to be there and he sang it exactly the way I was thinking about doing it, just instinctively."
-Vedder would provide background vocals on several other songs as well.
-In April 1991, Temple of the Dog was released through A&M Records.
+Cornell later said that Vedder "sang half of that song not even knowing that I'd wanted the part to be there and he sang it exactly the way I was thinking about doing it, just instinctively."

+Vedder also provided background vocals on several other Temple of the Dog songs.
+In April 1991, Temple of the Dog was released by A&M Records.
 "Hunger Strike" became Temple of the Dog's breakout single; it was also Vedder's first featured vocal on a record.
-Vedder said about the song in the 2009 book Grunge Is Dead; "I really like hearing that song.
+"I really like hearing that song.
 I feel like I could be real proud of it – because one, I didn't write it, and two, it was such a nice way to be ushered onto vinyl for the first time.
-I'm indebted to Chris [Cornell] time eternal for being invited onto that track."
-On the 2011 documentary Pearl Jam Twenty, Vedder stated; "That was the first time I heard myself on a real record.
+I'm indebted to Chris (Cornell) time eternal for being invited onto that track", Vedder said in 2009.
+In the 2011 documentary Pearl Jam Twenty, Vedder said, "That was the first time I heard myself on a real record.
 It could be one of my favorite songs that I've ever been on – or the most meaningful."
-Vedder and Cornell performed the song together for the last time on October 26, 2014, at the Bridge School Benefit.
+Vedder and Cornell performed the song together for the last time on October 26, 2014, at a benefit for Bridge School.